-The theatre is located next to the famous Adnams brewery, 2 minutes walk from the beach and 3 minutes to the town centre.
-The theatre is equipped with toilets, seating, tables, large high-quality presentation equipment and disabled access.
+St Edmunds Hall is located next to the famous Adnams brewery, 3-minutes walk from the beach in one direction and 3 minutes to the town centre in the other.
+The hall is equipped with toilets, seating, tables, wifi and disabled access.

-For courses in most other locations we use similar spaces, including church halls and even a rugby club to deliver some of our tuition.
+For courses beyond Southwold we use similar venue spaces, including community centres and a town hall.
 The arrangements of which will be made clear to you depending on the course and location of your booking.

 Chris is a former head of Geography at a large high school and sixth form in Suffolk.
-The Geography department here has developed into one of the most successful in the county, it was ranked by Oxford Analytics as 22nd nationally in 2015 on overall ‘progress added’ to GCSE students and has achieved in the Top 10% of progress added for A-level students with ALPS scores of 2 and 3 consistently.
+The Geography department there developed into one of the biggest and most successful in the county with students consistently scoring highly on the ALPS scale.

 Chris is a current GCSE and A-level examiner and has kept abreast of the changes to not only the Geography curriculum but also the changing demands of the fieldwork requirements across the key stages.
 Fieldwork and GIS are his passions!

-Chris has overseen the development of all the courses we have created, he has formed relationships with key partners including the Environment Agency and Adnams and is driven by the ambition to be able to provide high quality fieldwork courses at affordable prices.
+Chris has overseen the development of all the courses we have created, he has formed relationships with key partners including the Environment Agency, the local YHA and East Suffolk Council and is driven by the ambition to be able to provide high quality fieldwork courses at affordable prices.